astronouth7303/django-extensions/docs/graph_models.rst

 To install pydot you need to run this command::

-  $ pip install pyparsing==1.5.7
   $ pip install pydot

 Installation should be fast and easy.
-Remember to install this exact version of pyparsing, otherwise it's possible you get this error:

-    Couldn't import dot_parser, loading of dot files will not be possible.

 Default Settings